 To say I’m pleased with it is an understatement.
 It came out far better than I expected and am so glad I was able to restore this little gem.
 No more wavy and damaged sides, and spruced up for new life.

-All of the interior got lined with a vintage wallpaper that I felt fit the style.
+All of the interior now has vintage wallpaper that fit the style.
 Remember, there was foil laying over that rotted out bottom…bluck.
 Wahoo for the new and improved look!

 As much as I tried to figure a way to keep this, we have decided it needs a new home.
 You can find it available in my shop.
 (SOLD)

-We sure do miss Opal and know that we are blessed to have known her.
+We sure do miss Opal.
 It’s a treat to recall memories with JC and our children.
 Time flies and we need more time with those we love.

-I’m all about inspiring you, and my goal is that you come away feeling inspired to give DIY a try.
+I’m all about inspiring you.
 And, don’t forget that my blogger friends have some fun projects for you too. (see below)

 Do pin and share Opal’s enamel cabinet makeover because you never know you needs to see it and ignite that spark of creativity.